UtahMaxxn/utahmaxxn.github.io/README.md

                         }}
                     ];
                 }
-                // *** END MODIFICATION ***

-                // Desktop
-                // Check if the click target is the desktop itself.
-                // The `target.id === 'desktop'` check ensures it's the desktop. if (target.id === 'desktop') {
+                if (target.id === 'desktop') {
                     return [
                         { label: 'Reboot', action: () => location.reload() },
                         { label: 'Personalize', action: () => createWindow('preferences') }
                     ];
                 }

-                // If it's not the desktop or any other recognized element,
-                // return an empty array to show no menu. return [];
+                return [];
             }